 Felling of the existing coniferous forestry on the site offers a significant opportunity to enhance the biodiversity value of the site, while the network of new forest tracks throughout the site will create new recreational opportunities.
 The habitat management plan, which will be put in place after construction of the wind farm, seeks to create a balance between replacement woodland planting; protections and enhancement of priority species; and the creation and connectivity of priority habitats.

-Click the link below for Kype Muir’s habitat management plan.
+Please click the following link for Kype Muir’s habitat management plan: Kype Muir Wind Farm Habitat Management Plan